 In today’s digital world, it is just too weird that someone does not have a social media account.
 Your potential employers want to be sure that you know how to use technology today and do it effectively.
 Thus, if you are looking for a job, you can’t be completely tech-free.

 What makes you stand out from the crowd in the modern world of job search?
 Problem-solving or administrative skills?
-That is not a correct answer.
+That is not the correct answer.

 The truth is, for many employers, your work experience and skills will be very important, but your good online presence is even more crucial.
 For some professionals, social media could mean networking that will boost their career.